fnayre/fnayre.github.io/_posts/2018-12-15-csv-parser.md

 Our header (first line) presupposes that each record should contain 5 fields, yet the parsed result for the second line contains 7 fields.

 The issue is that the 4th field of the second line contains commas (`,`) embedded within quotes (`""`).
-It's not exactly that the implementation of our parser was wrong, the real issue is our definition was not accurate enough to account for _quoted fields_, i.e. fields which use quotes to embed characters that would normally be interpreted as tokens (newlines separators) in our defined language.
+It's not exactly that the implementation of our parser was wrong, the real issue is our definition was not accurate enough to account for _quoted fields_, i.e. fields which use quotes to embed characters that would normally be interpreted as tokens (newlines or commas) in our defined language.

 So to 'fix' our language we must improve our description with a definition for field content